 Prosperity is composed of several 100- year old homes that have been handed down through generations.
 Our growing community has several new housing developments and more to come.
-We have a thriving business district that includes several banks, a hardware & building supply center, a variety of restaurants, insurance services, antique stores, a custom meat processing plant, general home supply stores, an interior designer, florist, auto parts, gas stations, a fitness and health club, several beauty salons/barbers, tractor repair, and a new chain grocery store.
+We have a thriving business district that includes several banks, a hardware & building supply center, a variety of restaurants, insurance services, antique stores, general home supply stores, an interior designer, florist, auto parts, gas stations, several beauty salons/barbers, and a chain grocery store.
 We have churches of many denominations that offer various styles of worship and numerous children's activities.
 Our schools and teachers have some of the highest ratings in the state.
 Our recreation program continues to grow and offers more and more choices for our youth.

 One hundred years of official tradition is a proud heritage.
 It is an even prouder heritage when one considers the solid foundation upon which this tradition rests -- forty-six years of official community life before the charter of Prosperity and gravestones that attest to settlement by some of the earliest colonists.
 Captain Matthew Hall was the first settler in the area in 1827.
 By 1830 he had erected a small dwelling, a little log store, twelve by sixteen feet.
 This was used as the post office for Frog Level from 1832, when Hall was appointed postmaster, to 1848 when it was moved to Stoney Battery.